 Margaret Beaufort was born on May 31, 1443, the daughter of Margaret Beauchamp and her second husband John Beaufort, 1st Duke of Somerset.
 John Beaufort was at the centre of a complicated royal family.
 His father, another John Beaufort, was the illegitimate son of John of Gaunt and his mistress Katherine Swynford whom he later married.
 The children were legitimised, which resulted in an awful lot of contenders for the throne.

 John of Gaunt was a younger son of Edward III.
 His eldest brother and heir to the throne Edward ‘The Black Prince’ predeceased the king their father and was in turn succeeded by his son Richard II.
 However Richard II was deposed in 1399 by John of Gaunt’s son Henry IV.

 Following the death of Henry V in 1422 the tussle for the throne began.
-Add to this the rise of the Welsh Tudors when Henry V’s widow Catherine married Owen ap Meredith Tudor, and threw two more sons, Edmund and Jasper, into the monarchical mix.
+Add to this the rise of the Welsh Tudors when Henry V’s widow Catherine married Owen ap Meredith Tudor, throwing two more sons, Edmund and Jasper, into the monarchical mix.

 In 1453 Margaret and her mother were summoned to the Court in London where Henry VI revoked the de Pole’s wardship, turning it over to his own half brothers Jasper and Edmund Tudor.
 With the young girl’s marriage to John de Pole dissolved the scene was set for her to take centre stage.